-M: You think that it’s hard to find a job in the industry as an Environment Artist?
+M: Do you think that it is hard to find a job in the industry as an Environment Artist?

 T: Depending on where you live, yes.
 It’s close to impossible to find a job as Environment Artist in Brazil now for example, as most devs there are doing small mobile or social games.
 I worked two years for Ubisoft and I barely made any environment art there during that time.

 The great part about the games industry is that if you build a great portfolio companies will do whatever they can to bring you over.
 As long as you are OK with moving to another city or country that is.

 M: What is the best thing to put into a portfolio?